uutzinger/nano_playground/README.md

 kernel features such as booting from USB SSD, zswap, intelrealsense.
 This script requires execution in stages and does not run on its own.

+## biuld_qt.sh

+Qt5 does not compile on jetson nano and needs cross compiling.
+I wanted to build it for ITK-snap which has issues with Qt integration.

 ## install_RealVNCalternative.sh

 Suggested approach to install and build OpenVPN home server to connect to devices.
-I have been using NoMachine server/client to access remote desktop.
+I have been using NoMachine server/client to access a remote desktop.

 ## install_basics.sh